djraval/Modal-Scripts/modal-dev-ref/docs/examples/comfyapp.md

 Copy

-Lastly, we copy the ComfyUI workflow JSON to the container.
+Lastly, copy the ComfyUI workflow JSON to the container.